A sketch of pragmatics I

 Assignment of referents is not only necessary for proper nouns but also for common nouns and noun phrases with a definite article when used referentially, such as ‘the witch’, ‘the green bridge downstream’, or ‘This ship’s captain is insane’ if we know who the captain is and specifically want to refer to him.
 On the other hand, nouns and noun phrases can also be used non-referentially or attributively, as in ‘This ship’s captain is insane’ when we want to refer to whoever the captain is.
 Generic reference is a reference to a whole class, as in ‘The beaver is a mammal’, and does not call for referent assignment.

-Assignment of referents notably includes deixis.
+Referent assignment notably includes deixis.
 Deixis refers to words, phrases and grammatical constructions whose meaning depends on the circumstances of the utterance, such as speaker, addressee, time, place, and accompanying gestures such as pointing.
 Examples are demonstrative pronouns, first and second person pronouns, tense, ‘here/there, now/then, yesterday/today/tomorrow, come/leave, Mum/Dad’, etc. Deictic words often take precedence over non-deictic ones, as they are easier to parse: the present day is always referred to as ‘today’ and the next as ‘tomorrow’, sparing the addressee the effort to access the current date.
-As a consequence, saying ‘See you Thursday’ on a Wednesday or Thursday must refer to the next relevant Thursday, which usually is the following one.
+As a consequence, saying ‘See you Saturday’ on a Friday or Saturday must refer to the next relevant Saturday, which usually is the following one.